 Now you have your foliage, it's time to form your wreath base.
 Take 6-12 stems, depending on thickness, and wrap with wire on one end.
 Separate into three sections and begin braiding.
 As they begin to thin out, add more stems to each cluster until you have a braid at least the circumference of your wreath form.
 Attach the braid to your wreath form with wire, some stems may need to be worked until they bend sufficiently.

 Using wire or hot glue, add a variety of gathered plant materials to your wreath.
 Keep going until it looks just right and don’t forget to lift it from the work surface periodically to see how it hangs.
-Remember, this is a creative process so play with asymmetry, textures, and colours.
+Remember, this is a creative process so play with asymmetry, textures, and colors.

 Now it's complete, it's time to hang and admire your creation.
 Perfect for indoor and outdoor use, you can place it on your front door or above a mantelpiece in the living room.